-- e. a maximum of 30 credits at M level. - G2.4R An award board may not override a student's credit total as determined by field boards except where it decides on the basis of demonstrable and valid evidence of professional unsuitability to recommend that the student is not eligible for a professionally accredited or recognised award. - G2.5R Where an award board recommends that an award is not made to students on grounds of professional unsuitability, and providing the credit requirements have been met in full, students shall be entitled to receive a default named award as stated in the approved programme specification. - G3 APPEAL AGAINST A DECISION OF AN EXAMINING BOARD Definition: a request within specified limited grounds by a student for the outcomes of an examining board to be reconsidered. - G3.1R The Academic Board shall establish procedures for the consideration of applications from students for the review of decisions of examining boards where appeals are accepted. - G3.2R The only grounds for appeal shall be: - a. that there has been material and significant administrative error or other material irregularity such that the assessments were not conducted in accordance with the approved regulations for the module/award; - b. that, on written submission from the student concerned to the Academic Registrar, the student's performance was adversely affected by illness or other factors which he or she was for valid reasons unable to divulge before the meeting of the examining board and which could have had a bearing on the board's decision. - G3.3R An appeal against a decision of the examining board on the basis of a disagreement with the academic judgement of the examining board is not permitted.
+- e. a maximum of 30 credits at M level. - G2.4R An award board may not override a student's credit total as determined by field boards except where it decides on the basis of demonstrable and valid evidence of professional unsuitability to recommend that the student is not eligible for a professionally accredited or recognised award. - G2.5R Where an award board recommends that an award is not made to students on grounds of professional unsuitability, and providing the credit requirements have been met in full, students shall be entitled to receive a default named award as stated in the approved programme specification. - G2.6R Having exhausted the first sit and resit opportunities a student may be permitted an exceptional retake of a module by an award board if: - a. an extenuating circumstances panel has accepted extenuating circumstances already submitted in relation to the sit or resit where the module was not passed; or - b. the award board determines there is sufficient evidence to grant an exceptional retake.
+In order to be considered for the exceptional retake the student must normally have passed 50% of their module credit during the academic year and have shown full engagement with the failed module (refer to F9.12R).